 Tauranga, New Zealand

 New Zealand's natural bounty is always on display at the Bay of Plenty.
-It was Captain James Cook who in 1769 aptly named this bay after he was able to replenish his ship's provisions, thanks to the prosperous Maori villages of the region.
+It was Captain James Cook who in 1769 aptly named this bay, thanks to the prosperous Maori villages of the region.
 Tauranga, the chief city, is a bustling port, an agricultural and timber center and a popular seaside resort.
 Tauranga is also the gateway to Rotorua - a geothermal wonderland that is the heart of Maori culture.
 A 90-minute drive from Tauranga, Rotorua is New Zealand's primary tourist attraction.

 Your ship docks near the foot of Mt.
 Maunganui, which rises 761 feet above the bay.
 Across the harbor, Tauranga offers scenic tidal beaches at Omokoroa and Pahoia.
 The region boasts fine beaches, big-game fishing, thermal springs and seaside resorts.